SweptThrone/NoStrCmpLogicalToggler/README.md

 Oftentimes, when unpacking programs, the resource files will have semi-random hexadecimal names.
 Despite these names, neighboring files can sometimes be related, so it becomes important to browse them this way.
 By default, Windows Explorer picks out numbers from file names and sorts them as such, meaning hexadecimal file names can be sorted improperly.
+But sometimes, you also need to browse files that are meant to be sorted numerically, so being able to switch quickly becomes necessary.
 Instead of having a checkbox in the properties or the view menu of Explorer, the option to change this behavior is hidden in the registry.
 This program toggles this setting and restarts the explorer process.